gkoursiounis/cpp/auction/README.md

-# Simulation of an Airport
+# Simulation of an auction of artifacts

 Programming language: C++